Solent Seagrass Project

 The project involves many partnership organisations who have contributed historical data or assisted on recent surveys.
 We have gathered historical records of seagrass around our counties from numerous sources and added it to our own data to compile an inventory of seagrass for the Hampshire and Isle of Wight area.

 The report below details the biology and ecology of seagrass, current threats, conservation and management options and our survey and monitoring techniques.
 The data section (including site maps and inventory forms) is available by request.

-Mapping: This year we’re focusing on monitoring seagrass beds within European Marine Sites and those vulnerable to damage from fishing activities.
+Mapping: This year we’re focusing on monitoring seagrass beds within recommended or designated Marine Conservation Zones and those vulnerable to damage from fishing activities.
 We also plan to return to areas which have not been surveyed for several areas in order to keep our data as current as possible.
-Sites shortlisted for survey this year include Portsmouth and Langstone Harbours in Hampshire and Bembridge and Ryde on the Isle of Wight.
 This information is used by Natural England and the Southern and Sussex Inshore Fisheries and Conservation Authorities (IFCAs) to manage and protect the seagrass.